jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 <figure><img src="{% include img/en-screenshots/settings-advanced.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Image of advanced settings window"></figure>

-### Custom directory server address
+### Custom Directory server address

-Leave this blank unless you need to enter the address of a directory server other than the default.
+Leave this blank unless you need to enter the address of a Directory other than the default.

 ### New Client Level